gymrek-lab/gymreklab.github.io/doc/WDL.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :ref:`Cromwells_execution_directory` is confusingly organized, so it's hard to find the outputs of the final tasks(s) in a Cromwell run if you don't tell it to put them anywhere specific.
-Instead, add an options JSON file to your Cromwell run with `-o <option_file>.json` and tell it to put the workflow's outputs in the location you'd like:
+Instead, add an options JSON file to your Cromwell run with :code:`-o <option_file>.json` and tell it to put the workflow's outputs in the location you'd like:

 .. code-block:: json